wchesley/notebook/Radiators/README.md

 mostly notes and research from a project for a Radiator Manufacturing Company.

+# Notes
+Ordered is required as well as Purchase
+Serial numbers are generated on work order creation, should be sequential following last one created.
+Folder Complete bool means drawing is done.
+so long is shipped is less than scheduled, WO stays on the reports. else it's taken off.

 ## Major software players in Radiator manufacturing

 ### ERP like or centered: